kubeflow/pipelines/components/gcp/dataflow/launch_template/README.md

 # Dataflow - Launch Template

-Launchs a dataflow job from template.
+## Intended Use

+A Kubeflow Pipeline component to submit a job from a dataflow template to Google Cloud Dataflow service.

-## Input Parameters:
+## Runtime Parameters:
 Name | Description
 :--- | :----------
 project_id | Required.
 The ID of the Cloud Platform project that the job belongs to.